 Funding to 20 states will help collaborative efforts to conserve America’s most imperiled species

-The grants are funded in part by the Land and Water Conservation Fund, which was established by Congress in 1965.
-The fund promotes access to outdoor recreation resources for present and future generations by providing funding to federal, state and local governments to purchase land, water and wetlands for the benefit of all Americans.
-For the past 51 years, the fund has supported more than 40,000 conservation and outdoor recreation projects nationwide.
-President Obama proposed full funding at $900 million for the Land and Water Conservation Fund in the Fiscal Year 2017 budget, and is pursuing full, permanent and mandatory funding for the fund’s programs beginning in 2018.
+The grants are funded in part by the Land and Water Conservation Fund, which was established by Congress in 1964.
+The fund promotes access to outdoor recreation resources for present and future generations and provides money to federal, state and local governments to purchase land, water and wetlands for the benefit of all Americans.
+For the past 50 years, the fund has supported more than 40,000 conservation and outdoor recreation projects nationwide.
+Without action from Congress, authorization for the program will expire in September.
+President Obama has proposed to fully and permanently fund the program.

 The mission of the U.S. Fish and Wildlife Service is working with others to conserve, protect, and enhance fish, wildlife, plants, and their habitats for the continuing benefit of the American people.
 We are both a leader and trusted partner in fish and wildlife conservation, known for our scientific excellence, stewardship of lands and natural resources, dedicated professionals, and commitment to public service.
 For more information on our work and the people who make it happen, visit www.fws.gov.